blkerby/smartdiff/README.md

 # smartdiff

 This is a command-line tool to compare and highlight differences between versions of rooms in Super Metroid SMART projects.
-It will compare the working copy against a selected git reference.
+It will compare the working copy against a selected git reference (e.g., branch, tag, or commit ID).
 Download the latest version from the [Releases](https://github.com/blkerby/smartdiff/releases) page.

 Here are example ways to use it: